 - No flashing lights or animation

 Why children need books with realistic images

 You’ll notice that our home library has a large variety of fiction and non-fiction books, and my kids have seen it all.
-However, the books with real or realistic images, do the best job of capturing attention and satisfying curiosity from infancy and into toddlerhood.
+However, the books with real or realistic images, do the best job at capturing attention and satisfying curiosity from infancy to toddlerhood and beyond.

 Real/realistic images have wonderful details to see and discuss.
 Regardless of the complexity of the storyline, babies and young toddlers usually don’t have the patience to listen to complete stories yet.
 They are mainly observing and learning how to describe people, animals, objects, and other things they see in this world!

 My 19-month-old son loves all of the books in this post, and even my 4-year-old daughter, who reads Chinese at a 1st-grade level, still enjoy looking at the pictures in board books!